spookylukey/django-paypal/README.md

             # Works just like before!
             form.render()

-1. Verify that your IPN endpoint is running on SSL (request.is_secure() should return true)!
+1. Verify that your IPN endpoint is running on SSL - request.is_secure() should return True!

 -------------------